andypicke/Journalists-Under-Fire/README.md

 # Analysis/Results

 ## There doesn't appear to be a consistent trend in the number of journalists killed over time.
-We see a spike in the early 1990's (why?Bosnian war?), and then another general increase from ~2003-2018.
+We see a spike in the early 1990's (why?), and then another general increase from ~2003-2018.
 ![](images/TotalDeathsVsYear.png)

 ## Looking at the distribution by country, the top 2 are Iraq and Syria, where there have been recent wars.